AlfonsoG-dev/gestorPassword/README.md

 - [x] allow insert cuenta directly from table
 - [x] allow to commit changes o rollback if wanted

+## TODO'S
+- [ ] when register a new account, give the option in the password field to generate it automatically.

 # Usage

 - use the user and password